chinesetones/site/docs/_posts/2023-05-06-cannot-hear-difference-between-tones-Chinese.md

 {% include note.html header="TIP" note="Tones are challenging for almost everyone learning Chinese, because, unlike Chinese, most of the world's languages do NOT contain tones."%}

+And - despite its name - tones in Chinese are completely different from musical tones.
+As [I've explained in this article]({% post_url 2023-09-02-can-i-learn-chinese-if-im-tone-deaf %}), even if you think you are musically tone deaf, you CAN still pick up Chinese tones!

-But fear not — here are several tried-and-tested ways to improve your tone recognition skills.
+Here are several tried-and-tested ways to improve your tone recognition skills.

 ### 1. Listen more intentionally